andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 With the `ScopedTypeVariables` extension, we can even bring `hs` back into scope, as in `ONet (ss :: Sing hs) _ ->`.

-Note that it’s important for us to stuff in the singleton in addition to the network itself, because of type erasure (our best friend).
-If we didn’t pop the singleton in, there’d be no way for us to recover the original `hs`!
+Note that it’s important for us to include the singleton in addition to the network itself, because of type erasure (our best friend).
+If we didn’t pop the singleton in, we’d have to do some work to recover the original `hs`.

 Another way we could have counter-acted type erasure would be to have: